Priyamudan: Production

 Vijay wanted to work with a debutant director and Vincent Selva's story impressed him, prompting Lakshmi Movie Makers to make the story into a feature film, Priyamudan.
 Vijay reduced his remuneration for the film, anticipating potential cost overruns.
 Meena was initially approached for the film, but had to turn the offer down due to her busy schedule.
 The filming was held at Jaipur for one month.
-While working for the film, Vijay had an accident and hurt his spine.
-As a result, Vijay travelled to London for advanced medical treatment, where he ended up meeting his eventual wife, Sangeetha Sornalingam.
-An alternate climax was filmed where Vijay's character does not die, but Vincent Selva decided against using it.
+During filming, Vijay suffered a spinal injury.
+As a result, he travelled to London for advanced medical treatment, where he ended up meeting his eventual wife, Sangeetha Sornalingam.
+An alternate climax was filmed where Vijay's character does not die, but Selva decided against using it.

 Soundtrack

 The soundtrack was composed by Deva.
 The audio rights were acquired by Five Star Audio and Sony Music India.
 The song "Hello Maruthi" is based on Boney M.'s version of "Brown Girl in the Ring".
-The song "White Lakkan" is based on the Hindi hit song, "Hum Kaale Hai Tu Kya Hua" from Gumnaam (1965), composed by the duo Shankar–Jaikishan.
+The song "White Lakkan" is based on the Hindi song "Hum Kaale Hai Tu Kya Hua" from Gumnaam (1965), composed by the duo Shankar–Jaikishan.